-Sufficient competence in the English language can be demonstrated by passing one of the following tests:
+An adequate command of spoken and written English can be demonstrated by successfully passing one of the following tests:

-- TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least 90; - IELTS (academic version) with an overall band score of at least 6.5; - Cambridge Assessment English: - C1 Advanced (Certificate of Advanced English) with an overall score of at least 176; - C2 Proficiency (Certificate of Proficiency in English) with an overall score of at least 180; - If a bridging programme needs to be completed before a candidate can be admitted to a Master's programme, the certificate should be obtained before the start of the bridging programme.
+- A Test of English as a Foreign Language internet-Based Test (TOEFL iBT) with an overall band score of at least 100 and a minimum score of 22 for each section. - An International English Language Testing System (IELTS) (academic version) with an overall band score of at least 7.0 and a minimum score of 6.5 for each section. - Cambridge Assessment English: - o C1 Advanced (Certificate of Advanced English) with an overall score of at least 185. - o C2 Proficiency (Certificate of Proficiency in English) with a total score of 185.

+If a bridging programme has to be followed before admission is possible to the Master's degree programme, the certificate must be obtained before the start of the bridging programme.
+Certificates older than two years will not be accepted.

-The following candidates are exempted from the English language test requirement:
+The following candidates are exempt from passing an English language test: